Bijikyu/Buildy/README.md

 `dotenv` Secret information :shushing_face:\
 `ejs` Templating engine for the website's interface\
 `ejs-lint` More descriptive EJS errors\
-`express` Creating and handling the webserver
+`express` Creating and handling the webserver\
+`mongoose` Database for accounts and projects, etc.\
+`passport` Accounts registration and such\
+`passport-google-oauth` Making it easier for everyone to login/register

 ## License